OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 --------------------------------------------------------------------------------

 Once OpenNebula packages have been upgraded, the onedb tool will have a new migration tool for vCenter.

+.. important:: The migration tool must be run **before** a onedb upgrade command is executed.

 The migration tool is launched using the vcenter-one54 option: